 The mission of the emergency shutdown systems is to diminish rapidly the reactor power during abnormal conditions which could otherwise lead to undesirable states such as fuel failure, channel failure and the liberation of fission products.
 Thus the emergency shutdown systems are there to insure public safety in all circumstances.

 Each CANDU reactor has two emergency shutdown systems, SDS1 and SDS2, completely independent of each other.
 They are also very different by design and by their intervention mode.
 There is no dependence of these systems on the actions of RRS.
 Each of the shutdown systems must be able, by itself, to stop the neutron chain reaction during any accident condition.
 A further requirement is that the safety analyses used to show this capacity must be performed with part of the system impaired.
 For SDS1, the two most effective rods, on a total of twenty eight, are assumed to stay out of core.
 For SDS2, the most effective injection line out of six is assumed dead.

-12.2 TWO OF THREE LOGIC
+TWO OUT OF THREE LOGIC

 In order to reduce the number of unnecessary firings, a two out of three logic is used by each of the shutdown systems.
-Each shutdown parameter is related to three measuring devices, and each of these devices is associated to one of three electrical chains of the shutdown system.
+Each shutdown parameter is related to three measuring devices, and each of these devices is associated with one of three electrical chains of the shutdown system.
 When a reading passes its setpoint, a relay logic acts to open the electric circuit.
 This chain of the SDS is then said to be "opened".
 Two such chains of an SDS must be opened for the firing of the SDS.

 Generally, the transmitter signals go through an amplifier.
-As long as the transmitter signal is below its setpoint, the amplifier emits a current sufficiently strong to maintain a relay in an excited state (closed state).
-When the setpoint is reached, this current is cut, and the relay cannot stay excited.
+As long as the transmitter signal is below its setpoint, the amplifier emits a current sufficiently strong to maintain a relay in an excited or closed state.
+When the setpoint is reached, the current is cut, and the relay cannot stay excited.
 It opens, and consequently opens the chain on which its contact is placed.
-There is no more current circulating on this chain.
-If another chain of the SDS eventually opens, the current maintaining the clutch of the shutoff rods would be cut, and the rods would fall in the core (SDS1).
-In the case of SDS2, it is the the valve system that would be opened forcing the liquid poison into the core.
-This relay logic is shown graphically on Figure 12.1.
+If another chain of the SDS eventually opens, the current maintaining the clutch of the shutdown rods would be cut, and the rods would fall into the core (SDS1).
+In the case of SDS2 the valve system would be opened forcing the liquid poison into the core.